outdreamer/build-a-cure-1/docs/idea_implementation_examples.md

       but rather aggregates logic & fits it in the places where it can enhance stability, as a steadily increasing degree of exposure to new variables allows the system enough time to produce handlers that standardize chaotic inputs to usable inputs

+    - this progression makes it possible to identify:
+      - when a simpler model is the future & more useful version of a complex model
+      - which direction the complex model is progressing in (away from/toward standardization/simplicity)
+      - the set of reasons why its moving in that direction (system unraveling through interaction with more complex systems its not prepared for, etc)